AdrSkapars/uom_policy_dataset/Change of Circumstances Policy for Postgraduate Research Students Policy (Oct 2022).md

 Equality impact outcome:

-Related Statutes, Ordinances, General Regulations:
+Related Statutes, Ordinances, General Regulations: Regulations for Postgraduate Research Students

-Related policies/procedures/guidance etc.
+Related policies/procedures/guidance etc. If your policy links to other documents at the University, list them here:

+- Extensions Procedure for Postgraduate Research Students
+- Extensions due to COVID-19 Procedure for Postgraduate Researchers
+- Interruptions Procedure for Postgraduate Research Students
+- Official Leave of Absence for Postgraduate Research Students
+- Sickness Procedure for Postgraduate Research Students
+- Submission Pending Procedure for Postgraduate Research Students
+- Withdrawals and Terminations Procedure for Postgraduate Research Students
-Policy owner: Regulations for Postgraduate Research Students
+- Supervision Policy for Postgraduate Research Degrees
+- Policy on the Progress and Review of
+- Postgraduate Research Students

+Policy owner: Alex Hinchliffe, Research Degrees and Researcher Development Officer

 Lead contact: Alex Hinchliffe, Research Degrees and Researcher Development Officer

-If your policy links to other documents at the University, list them here:

-Extensions Procedure for Postgraduate Research StudentsExtensions due to COVID-19 Procedure for Postgraduate ResearchersInterruptions Procedure for Postgraduate Research StudentsOfficial Leave of Absence for Postgraduate Research StudentsSickness Procedure for Postgraduate Research StudentsSubmission Pending Procedure for Postgraduate Research StudentsWithdrawals and Terminations Procedure for Postgraduate Research StudentsSupervision Policy for Postgraduate Research DegreesPolicy on the Progress and Review of Postgraduate Research Students

-Alex Hinchliffe, Research Degrees and Researcher Development Officer

-Alex Hinchliffe, Research Degrees and Researcher Development Officer